Aleksander-Kulpin/rsschool-cv/cv.md

 ## Software Developer

-I’ve built several apps as an amateur using no-code tools Bubble, which I believe offers one of the best platforms for rapidly creating software products.
-Now I’m dedicating myself to studying traditional programming so I can help small businesses bring their ideas to life professionally, delivering simple, cost-effective apps in minimal time.
+I have built several apps as an amateur using a no-code tool Bubble, which offers one of the best platforms for rapid development of software products.
+Now I’m dedicating myself to studying traditional programming in order to help my potential clients (most probably  small businesses) bring their ideas to life, delivering simple and cost-effective apps in minimal time.

-I’ve created multiple Bubble applications and have foundational skills in HTML/CSS, JavaScript, Python, and SQL.
-Currently I’m deepening my knowledge through a coding school, working on projects in C. I’m eager to continue learning and contribute new projects to my portfolio.
+I have some experience with Bubble and Make no code tools and basic skills in HTML/CSS, JavaScript, Python, and SQL.
+Currently I’m studing in a coding school 42, working on projects in C language.
+I am eager to continue learning and I am interested in gaining new experience and contributing new projects to my portfolio.

 ---